microtrain/bootcamp/09-PHP/05-MailgunAPI.md

 echo $user['firstname'];
 ```

 The Mailgun SDK abstracts most of the JSON interaction away from us, so we are left working mostly with PHP objects.
-JSON will come up again so this seems a good time introduce it.
+JSON will come up again so this seems a good time to introduce it.

 ## Mailgun API

 ### Exercise - Getting Started with Mailgun.

 Go to [mailgun.com](https://www.mailgun.com/) and create a free account.
 You may choose not to add a credit card as we will be working with the sandbox.
-You will need to activate your account via email and SMS, this requires a phone number that receive texts.
+You will need to activate your account via email and SMS, this requires a phone number that can receive texts.
 If you do not have one try creating a Google Voice account.

 The landing page will provide you the details you need need to send a test email.
 Start by creating a shell script and pasting the curl example into the shell.